Camp Chef Woodwind Pellet Grill Review

 • Use the burner to warm sauce or boil water for vegetables or pasta.

-• Use the included steel griddle to fry bacon, onions, eggs, or anything you wouldn’t want on the main grill.
+• If you choose the steel griddle, you can fry bacon, onions, eggs, or anything you wouldn’t want on the main grill.

 If you are going to get the Woodwind, spend the extra and opt for the Sidekick.

 It is worth the extra!
-Yes, it runs off of propane and it doesn’t disappoint.
+Yes, it runs on propane and it doesn’t disappoint.
 It put out 30,000 BTUs of heat and IT IS NOTICEABLE.

-I cooked breakfast on the included heavy duty griddle.
-I also tested it out by searing some steaks on it using the Searl Box.
+I cooked breakfast on the included heavy-duty griddle.
+I also tested it out by searing some steaks on it using the SideKick Sear.
 Believe me when I say this beast of a burner can be used to heat up anything, including a stock pot.

 I was pleasantly surprised by the usefulness of the grill box when used with the Sidekick.